babalneuve/zephyr/doc/develop/test/ztest.rst

 By default the tests are sorted and ran in alphanumerical order.
 Test cases may be dependent on this sequence.
 Enable :kconfig:option:`CONFIG_ZTEST_SHUFFLE` to randomize the order.
 The output from the test will display the seed for failed tests.
-For native simulator builds you can provide the seed as an argument to twister with `--seed`
+For native posix builds you can provide the seed as an argument to twister with `--seed`

 Static configuration of ZTEST_SHUFFLE contains: